célibat épanouissement solo

 • But: "I love myself and I choose who I love"

-Living single is having the luxury of:
+Living single means having the luxury of:

-• Discovering oneself without filters
+• Discovering yourself without a filter

 • Building chosen relationships

-• Exploring deep desires
+• Exploring your deepest desires

-Your mission if you choose to accept it:
+Your mission, should you choose to accept it:

 3. Share this article with a single friend!